 For your enjoyment, we have created walking trails on the property and most houses are equipped with fireplaces for your winter wellbeing.
 An internationally recognized cycle track runs through Volmoed and up into the Valley passing through many of the wine estates that form a part of our valley.

 There are of course many other activities in and around Hermanus such as kayaking, horse riding and quad biking to name a few.

 You can learn more about the history of Volmoed in The Volmoed Journey by John and Isobel de Gruchy, available for sale in the Volmoed office.

-More administrative information: Two of our trustees Bernhard Turkstra and Henry Gibson retired last year.
+More administrative information: Two of our trustees Bernhard Turkstra and Henry Gibson retired in 2020.

 NPO Reg: 062 705